rbauer420/DataDashboard/README.md

 ***Features List***
 This project includes the following features:

-(1) Post to an external API and show that it has saved/persisted

-(2) Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted
+(1) Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted (note data is being saved to an API)

-(3) Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
+(2) Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application

-(4) Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format
+(3) Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format

-(5) Visualize data in a graph, chart, or other visual representation of data
+(4) Visualize data in a graph, chart, or other visual representation of data

-(6) Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
+(5) Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value

-(7) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
+(6) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

-TO DO (8) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app
+TO DO (7) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app